2025 Fall and 2026 Winter start program maps

 Law and Power

-Winter 2024 LGLS elective Any LGLS course or CRMN 2010U, CRMN 4032U *LGLS 1000U - Foundations of Leagal Studies: core pre-requisite that students must take in the fall semester (aka.
-First semester for Advandced Entry students), to meet the pre-requisite requirements for future LGLS courses.
+Winter LGLS elective Any LGLS course or CRMN 2010U - Criminal Law, or CRMN 4032U - Criminal Justice Mediation *LGLS 1000U - Foundations of Legal Studies is a core pre-requisite that all Advanced Entry students must take in the fall semester to meet the pre-requisite requirements for future LGLS courses.

 *FSSH Electives